harris-ippp/s18-a07/README.md

     Write a function called `get_first_number(text)` that takes a string and uses a regular expression to return the first number in it.
 If the text is null or contains no numbers, return `None`.
 You can check if `text` is null using the `pd.isnull()` function.
 Apply this to `df['Fatalities']`.

-3. Find the flight accident with the most fatalities.
+3. Which accident with the most fatalities?
 (2 points)

-4. Which air operator with the most fatalities.
+4. Which air operator has the most fatalities?
 Hint: Use `groupby`.
 (4 points)

 5. Make a line plot where the x axis the year and the y axis is the number of accidents in that year.
 Save it as `years.png`.
 (4 points)